ryancramerdesign/ServiceCurrencyConversion/README.md

 2. In your ProcessWire admin, check for new modules and click install for this module.

 3. Obtain an OpenExchangeRates.org API key.
-Because this module caches the exchange rate data for a period that you specify, you find the free account to be adequate unless you need up-to-the-minute exchange rate data.
+Because this module caches the exchange rate data for a period that you specify, you may find the free account to be adequate unless you need up-to-the-minute exchange rate data.

     - [Free account](https://openexchangerates.org/signup/free)